jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

         with self.assertRaises(AttributeError):
             module.non_existent_attribute
 ```
-the terminal updates to show passing tests.
-Let's do it again
+the terminal updates to show passing tests. let us do it again

 ### <span style="color:red">**RED**</span>: make it fail